Fabio-html/Website_Fabio_Gampl/src/blog/2025-06-08-the-secret-system-which-turns-fashion-brands-into-cults.md

 A product that looks good but feels off damages trust in your vision.

-Send your pieces to 10 carefully selected testers with a mix of body types, lifestyles, and aesthetics.
+Send your pieces to 10 selected testers.

 Include questions like: